-NEWPORT, R.I.
-(NNS) -- The U.S. Naval War College (NWC) paid tribute to its newest class of approximately 600 resident students from the armed forces and civilian federal agencies in a convocation ceremony in Spruance Hall Auditorium Aug.
-16.
+NEWPORT, R.I. -- The U.S. Naval War College (NWC) paid tribute to its newest class of approximately 585 resident students from the armed forces and civilian federal agencies in a convocation ceremony in Spruance Hall Auditorium Aug.
+20.

-The convocation formally assembled the college community to start the academic year and included a faculty procession in academic regalia as well as a historical overview of the college's contributions by Dr. John Hattendorf, the Ernest J. King Professor of Maritime History.
+The convocation formally assembled the college community to start the academic year and included a faculty procession in academic regalia as well as a historical overview of the college's contributions by an actor portraying Naval War College founder, Commodore Stephen B. Luce.

 NWC President Rear Adm.
 John N. Christenson emphasized two things students will be able to take advantage of during their academic pursuits.

 "You will be given two great gifts while you're here," said Christenson.
 "Those are a library of great books and the time to read them.
 You will also be provided with learning-partners to share your intellectual journey.
 Some are professional educators from our dedicated faculty, while others will come from the student body in the form of seminar mates and fellow students.”

-The arrival of NWC's newest students marks a nearly 127-year tradition of educating military and government officials in Newport, R.I.
-The college's academic mission is to develop strategic and operational leaders and also to strengthen maritime security cooperation.
+The arrival of NWC's newest students marks a nearly 128-year tradition of educating military and government officials in Newport, R.I.
+The college's academic mission is to educate and develop leaders and also to strengthen global maritime partnerships.

 In fact, only about half of NWC's newest students are naval officers.
-The other half of the student body comes from the Air Force, Marine Corps, Coast Guard, and Army, in addition to more than 90 students from 50 international navies and representatives from an alphabet soup of government agencies, including the CIA, FBI, NCIS, Office of Naval Intelligence, Defense Intelligence Agency, and the National Geospatial Intelligence Agency, among many others.
+The other half of the student body comes from the Air Force, Marine Corps, Coast Guard, and Army, in addition to 86 students from 59 international navies and representatives from an alphabet soup of government agencies, including the CIA, FBI, NCIS, Office of Naval Intelligence, Defense Intelligence Agency, and the National Geospatial Intelligence Agency, among many others.
 The newest country represented in the college’s international programs is Libyan Arab Jamahiriya.